-@svelte-put/toc GitHub
+@svelte-put/toc

 action and utilities for building table of contents

-@svelte-put/toc @svelte-put/toc @svelte-put/toc @svelte-put/toc changelog
+@svelte-put/toc @svelte-put/toc @svelte-put/toc @svelte-put/toc @svelte-put/toc

 Acknowledgement

 This package relies on Svelte action and attempts to stay minimal.
-If you are looking for a declarative, component-oriented solution, checkout janosh/svelte-toc.
+If you are looking for a declarative, component-oriented solution, check out janosh/svelte-toc.

 Installation